 291 Commonwealth was designed by Allen and Kenway, architects, and built in 1884-1885 by David Connery & Co., masons and builders, and McNeil Brothers, carpenters, as the home of hide and leather dealer William Henry Allen and his wife, Adeline Amanda (Smith) Allen.
 He is shown as the owner on the original building permit application, dated May 2, 1884.

 Adeline Allen purchased the land for 291 Commonwealth on April 2, 1883, from real estate dealer Henry Whitwell.
 It was part of a 190 foot parcel running west from the corner of Commonwealth he had purchased on April 1, 1872, from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews.
-The parcel was part of one of four tracts of land purchased by the trust on March 1, 1872, from the Boston Water Power Company.
+The parcel was part of one of several tracts of land purchased by the trust on March 1, 1872, from the Boston Water Power Company.

 By the 1885-1886 winter season, William and Adeline Allen had made 291 Commonwealth their home.
 They previously lived at 15 Chester Square.
 Adeline Allen’s sister, Eliza D. (Smith) Bartlett, the widow of John B. Bartlett, lived with them from about 1899 until her death in August of 1903.

 William Allen died in November of 1903.
 Adeline Allen continued to live at 291 Commonwealth until her death in June of 1911.
 In her will, she left 291 Commonwealth to their only child, William Lothrop Allen.
 He was a hide and leather dealer with his father; the firm was dissolved in 1908 and he retired.
 He and his wife, Margaret (Converse) Allen, lived in Chestnut Hill.
 He leased 291 Commonwealth to others.